GautamRaj-1200/obsidian-git-sync/todo/shell_scripting.md

 - Create a script that creates folder/routes structure for react-router dom .
-Provide the name and it will generate folders and files.
+Provide the name and it will generate folders and files with basic boilerplate code.